ajg7/database_schema_notes/README.md

 - name: string, required (NOT NULL), unique, make searching by name fast
 - price: floating point, not required
 - available: boolean, default to false.

+clients table

+- id: pk, uuid, string, unique, required
+- email: string, unique, indexed
+- name: string, indexed

+> EVERY CHANGE TO THE DATABASE SCHEMA (STRUCTURE) SHOULD BE DONE WITH A NEW MIGRATION